balaji206/E-commerce/README.md

 ## Milestone 18
 - Created an endpoint to receive request from cart page.
 - Created an backend endpoint to fetch all the products inside cart with user mail.

+## Milestone 19
+- Created an cart page that display the products inside cart using endpoint that was build in milestone 18.

+## Milestone 20
+- Created an backend endpoint that sends all the user data using mail.
+- Created an frontend profile page that displays all the user data.

+## Milestone 21
+- Created an frontend form that takes address.

+## Milestone 22
+- Created an backend endpoint that stores the address inside user profile in the database.

+## Milestone 23
+- Created an placeorder button inside cart page and navigated to select address page when clicked.
+- Created and selected address page that will display all the available address and have an option to select one address.

+## Milestone 24
+- Created an order conformation page.

+## Milestone 25
+- Created an backend endpoint that helps in placing the order.